Southern

 Web Link

 Salisbury A town where there is no need to go looking for interests in dark corners, it is all around.
 The city dates back to the 13th Century when it was decided to move the Bishops seat from Old Sarum.
 The Cathedral foundations were begun in 1220 and the city started to grow.
 Salisbury was built on a grid or chequer system which left space between the blocks.
-Cathedral close is the most beautiful in all England and the list of buildings with interest is unending.
-The first sight of the Cathedral is most impressive an early example of English architecture.
-Its spire soaring to a height of 404ft the highest in England, the nave measures 198ft with a clear uncluttered beauty, little having changed since it was built.
+Cathedral Close is the most beautiful in all England and the list of buildings with interest is unending.
+It is interesting to note that the main wall around the Cathedral Close was granted by license from Edward III.

 Web Link